 Being new to the period world can be pretty intimidating.
-Your body is going through a ton of changes and it can be challenging.
-As you get used to it, you’ll get to know your body and your flow and notice the signs and nuances of your own personal cycle.
+Your child's body is going through a ton of changes and it can be challenging.
+As they get used to it, they'll get to know their body and their flow and notice the signs and nuances of your their personal cycle.

-Paying attention to your body and getting to know your period symptoms is incredibly beneficial.
-You might not experience each symptom and the severity will be different for everyone, but hopefully you will begin to understand your own menstrual cycle and have a better idea of when your period might start.
-You may also have some period symptoms that aren't listed and that’s totally okay.
-If it’s severe and uncomfortable, talk to your doctor!
+Paying attention to their body and getting to know their period symptoms is incredibly beneficial.
+Your tween might not experience each symptom and the severity will be different for everyone, but hopefully they will begin to understand their own menstrual cycle and have a better idea of when their period might start.
+They may also have some period symptoms that aren't listed and that’s totally okay.
+If it’s severe and uncomfortable, talk to their doctor!

 Further reading: Learn more about PMS with our survival guide.

-Here are 7 signs your period is coming (PMS symptoms):
+Here are 7 signs your child's period is coming (PMS symptoms):

 1) Cramps

 Abdominal cramps are different for everyone.
 Some don’t even experience them (SO LUCKY), but others could be so bad that it interferes with their daily life.
-Talk to an adult before taking any over-the-counter medication, but this should help!
-And if they are severe, talk to your doctor to figure out other options.
+Your child should talk to an adult before taking any over-the-counter medication, but it should help!
+And if the cramps are severe, talk to their doctor to figure out other options.

 2) Food Cravings

-One of the surefire signs your period is incoming is that you'll start to crave junk food.
-A few days before your period comes, you may notice an increased appetite and an acute desire for salty or sweet foods.
+One of the surefire signs someone's period is incoming is that they'll start to crave junk food.
+A few days before their period comes, they may notice an increased appetite and an acute desire for salty or sweet foods.

-Your body requires extra energy during your menstrual cycle, so an increase in appetite is not only totally normal, but important to fuel you period.
+The body requires extra energy during the menstrual cycle, so an increase in appetite is not only totally normal, but important to fuel their period.
 Just keep an eye out for eating too much sugar, as eating a lot of junk food can also increase the severity of period cramps.

-Read more: What to eat on your period to help ease period pain.
+Read more: What they should eat on their period to help ease period pain.

 3) Bloating and Gas

-Do your jeans ever feel a little bit tighter right before your period?
+If your tween is complaining that their jeans feel a little bit tighter right before their period, that's to be expected.
 Bloating is caused by water retention and can make us feel gassier than usual.
-It's a tad uncomfortable, but eating healthy foods, and not too much salt, sugar, and caffeine can help for these period symptoms.
-Exercising can also help you too.
+It's a tad uncomfortable, but eating healthy foods, and not too much salt, sugar, and caffeine can help these period symptoms.
+Exercising can also help, too!

 4) Mood Swings

 This one can be HARD.
-Do you get extremely irritated by things that usually wouldn’t bother you days before your period?
+Does your child get extremely irritated by things that usually wouldn’t bother them days before their period?
 Welcome to premenstrual syndrome (PMS)!
-You might experience this a week before getting your period, or just a few days before.
-Allow yourself to feel and cry if you have to.
+They might experience this a week before getting their period, or just a few days before.
+Allow them to feel and cry if they have to.
 And remember: This too shall pass.

-If you're ever concerned about how down you're feeling when you're menstruating, talk to a medical professional.
+If you're ever concerned about how down they're feeling when they're menstruating, talk to a medical professional.
 Severe PMS is also called Premenstrual Dysphoric Disorder (PMDD) and can be regulated with the help of a doctor.

 Pro tip: Exercising increases your endorphins.
 They make the body feel good and have a positive outcome for your overall mood.
-It can be hard when you’re feeling tired, but just simply walking can help you feel better.
-Read more about why you should exercise before or during your period.
+It can be hard when your child is feeling tired, but just simply walking can help them feel better.
+Read more about why your tween or teen should exercise before or during their period.

 5) Breaking Out

-It's really normal to breakout in advance of getting your period.
-Our bodies go through a lot around when they're gearing up for a period, which means our hormones are all out of whack.
+It's really normal to breakout in advance of getting a period.
+Our bodies go through a lot when they're gearing up for a period, which means hormones are all out of whack.
 Premenstrual symptoms like breakouts are par for the course, and nothing to be ashamed about.
 In any case, here are a few of our tips to prevent period acne.

 6) Fatigue